Hakkush-07/cmpe462-project/README.md

 ### Logistic Regression

-`logistic_regression.py` contains both the scikit-learn and from scratch implementations.
+`logistic_regression.py` contains both the scikit-learn and our from scratch implementations.
 A correlation table and confusion matrices can be produces by the respective functions in here.

 ### SVM

+`SVM_scratch.py` contains both the scikit-learn and our from scratch implementations.

 ### kNN

+`kNN.py` contains both the scikit-learn and our from scratch implementations.

 ### Random Forest

+`RandomForest.py` contains the kNN algoritm implemented from scratch.

 ### Plotting